guilhermedfs/iOS-Swift-Training/README.md

 <br><br>
 **CalculatorLayout:** in this app, I used some concepts of the storyboard like views and stack views to build a calculator app that works in different types of screen.
 <br><br>
 **Xylophone:** here we built a xylophone to understand how to use functions to do things when each button is pressed.
 We use a single IBAction to perform actions for each button.
 We also study some things about asynchronous programing to delay the animation of the button when it's pressed.
+<br><br>
+**EggTimer:** in this app we build an egg boiler timer using some pratices, like if clauses and dictionaries.
+Also, we learn how to deal with progress views and how to change data dinamically on the screen.
 ## SwiftUI

 ## Playgroud